Lake Ontario Tributary Species

 Rig

 The most effective spinning rig for brown trout fishing is a pencil float and an egg hook with some weight just above the hook (check the fishing regulations).
-With this rig, a spin fisherman can drift an egg in a natural manner and hits are easy to detect with the float.
+With this rig, a spin fisherman can naturally drift an egg and hits are easy to detect with the float.
 Spoons and spinners can produce browns when the fish are actually spawning and hit out of aggression.

 Regulations

-The regulations for the tributaries dictate what is legal for leader lengths and weights for both fly-fishing and spinning.
-Of course, regulations are subject to change, so anglers should check the NYSDEC website at www.dec.ny.gov for any updates before fishing.
+The regulations for the tributaries dictate the legal leader lengths and weights for fly and spinning fishing.
+Of course, regulations are subject to change, so anglers should check the NYSDEC website at www.dec.ny.gov for updates before fishing.

 Fishing Tactics